tomusborne/generatepress/readme.txt

 * Tweak: Make navLinks a11y selector more specific
 * Tweak: Hook archive description in so it can be moved
 * Tweak: Set X-UA-Compatible in wp_headers filter
+* Tweak: Move Layout metabox to the sidebar by default
 * Fix: generate_search_label filter
 * Fix: Sub-menu direction in right sidebar
 * Fix: Heading selector in block editor